 This was the finding from research undertaken by myself and my team at the Cardiff University Crime and Security Research Institute.
-As part of our project looking into soft facts and digital influencing, we gathered data from across four terrorist attacks in 2017 (the Westminster, Manchester Arena, London Bridge and Finsbury Park attacks).
-We collected a dataset containing approximately 30million datapoints from various social media platforms.
-Whilst processing these data, we detected some anomalies, which upon further investigation have been revealed to be associated with fake accounts.
+As part of our project looking into soft facts and digital influencing, we gathered data from across four terrorist attacks in 2017 (the Westminster, Manchester Arena, London Bridge, and Finsbury Park attacks).
+We collected a dataset containing approximately 30 million data points from various social media platforms.
+While processing these data, we detected some anomalies, which upon further investigation have been revealed to be associated with fake accounts.

 By comparing these accounts with open-access datasets on Russian-linked accounts we were able to show that 47 accounts were Russian-linked.
 We also identified other accounts with similar identifying features, which had not at that time been confirmed to be Russian.

 Terrorist violence is fundamentally designed to ‘terrorise, mobilise, and polarise’ its audiences.
 The impacts of these events are increasingly shaped by social media and reflect the speed and scale with which such platforms can make information travel.
 With this in mind, our evidence suggests that a systematic strategic political communications campaign has been directed at the UK, designed to amplify the public harms of terrorist attacks.